dohernandez/form3-service/README.md

 otherwise see routine operations defined in `Makefile` to run each suite independently.

 Another way to run the complete suite tests is using docker where there is no need to add any entry into your `/etc/hosts`:

 ```
 make docker test
 ```

+This is the most simple way to quick start testing your app after cloning a repo, though it has low performance and is harder to debug.

 [[table of contents]](#table-of-contents)